 - Add pumpkin to pot and mix well while still slowly heating the mix.

-- Beat egg replacer slurry with milk and add to pumpkin mix in the pot.
+- Add Oat milk and egg replacer mix to the pumpkin mix in the pot.
 Blending well.

 - Cook until thickened, stirring constantly while making sure the mix doesn’t stick to the bottom of the pot.

 - Remove the pot from heat.
 Beat in the agar or gelatin and water that was set aside earlier.

 - Let it cool after transferring to a large bowl for 20-30 mins or until it starts to set.
 Set aside until step 11.

 - Beat the chilled aquafaba and cream of tartar with a handheld mixer in a medium bowl until it forms stiff peaks like a meringue.